 Christian Rodriguez with the Sacramento Royals, works to create opportunities for physically challenged persons.
 The JV Team practices at the Sacramento YMCA (downtown on W), and there is a Recreational Team which competes through the Northern California Recreational League.
 He can be reached at 916-228-1755 or visit sacroyals.com.

-Mikhaila Rutherford is 26 years old and, and with her new prosthesis, she is more ambulatory and ready to enjoy her new career in nursing without the hassles and limitations of her old and worn out prosthetic device.
+Mikhaila Rutherford is 26 years old and, and has a new articulating ankle.
+This allows her to be more ambulatory and ready to enjoy her new career in nursing without the hassles and limitations of her old and worn out prosthetic device.

 Four years ago, Mikhaila came to our lead prosthetic practitioner with some challenges:

 She would be challenging to fit due to multiple surgeries to resolve her subluxating patella (knee cap).